-Then now we're talking about when we have that property, but the columns of A are not very independent and the matrix A transpose A is not very invertible.
-OK, so that's what the things are.
-And then just to, because, say on this one, what's the good thing to do? the good thing to do is to call the qr code which gets its name because it takes the matrix A and it factors it.
+Then, now we're talking about when we have that property, but the columns of A are not very independent and the matrix A transpose A is not very invertible.
+Okay, so that's what the things are.
+And then just to, because-- Say, on this one, what's the good thing to do?
+The good thing to do is to call the qr code which gets its name because it takes the matrix A and it factors it.
 Of course, we all know that lu is the code here.
-It factors K. And qr is the code that factors A into a very good guy.
-An optimal queue.
-It couldn't be b. and an R, that's upper triangular, and therefore in the simplest form you see exactly what you're dealing with.
+It factors K. And qr is the code that factors A into a very good guy, an optimal Q. It couldn't be beat.
+And an R, that's upper triangular, and therefore in the simplest form you see exactly what you're dealing with.
 Let me continue this least squares idea.
 Because Q and R are probably not so familiar.
 Maybe the name Gram-Schmidt is familiar?
 How many have seen Gram-Schmidt?
 The Gram-Schmidt idea I'll describe quickly, but just do those words, do those guys' names mean anything to?
 Yes, if they do.
 Quite a few.
 But not all.
-OK.
-OK.
-And I can I just say, also Gram-Schmidt is kind of our name for getting these two factors.
+Okay.
+Okay.
+And can I just say, also Gram-Schmidt is kind of our name for getting these two factors.
 And you'll see why, it's very cool to have, why this is a good first step.

 It costs a little to take that step, but if you're interested in safety, take it.
 It might cost twice as much as solving the A transpose A equation, so you double the cost by going this safer route.
 And double is not a big deal, usually.
-OK.
+Okay.
 So, I was going to say that Gram-Schmidt, that's the name everybody uses.
 But actually their method is no longer the winner.
 And in Section 2.3 and I'll try to describe a slightly better method than the Gram-Schmidt idea to arrive at Q and R. But let's suppose you got to Q and R. Then, what would be the least squares equation?
-A transpose Au hat is A transpose b, right?
+A transpose A u hat is A transpose b, right?
 That's the equation everybody knows.
 But now if we have A factored into Q times R, let me see how that simplifies.
-So now A is QR, and A transpose b.
-Same equation, I'm just supposing that I've got a into this nice form where Q has, where I've taken these columns that possibly lined up too close to each other like, you know, angles of one degree.
+So now A is QR, and A transpose, of course, is R transpose Q transpose, u hat, and this is R transpose Q transpose b.
+Same equation, I'm just supposing that I've got A into this nice form where Q has-- where I've taken these columns that possibly lined up too close to each other like, you know, angles of one degree.
 And I've got better angles.
-I've got these columns of A are too close.
-So I spread them out, two columns of qQ that are at 90 degrees.
+I've got-- These columns of A are too close, so I spread them out, to columns of Q that are at 90 degrees.
 Orthogonal columns.